 What is an altcoin?

-Altcoin is a technical term that is used to differentiate other coins from Bitcoin.
+The altcoin is a technical term that is used to differentiate other coins from Bitcoin.
 In simple words, any cryptocurrency that is different from Bitcoin is termed as “altcoin.”
 Simple, right?

 Altcoin came into existence just after Bitcoin is released.
 Bitcoin is the first cryptocurrency that surfaced.
 It is also the cryptocurrency that introduced the concept of blockchain and distributed ledger technology.
 It brought a revolution with it.
 But, just like any other first-generation technology, it also had some serious drawbacks.

 Altcoins had the opportunity to embrace what Bitcoin has to offer and improve on it.
 This is where the 2nd-generation and 3rd-generation blockchain arrived.
 Some of the key examples of the 2nd and 3rd generation cryptocurrency include Monero, Zcash, Ethereum, Litecoin, and others.
-Each one of them has improved on the Bitcoin in one way or another.
+Each one of them has improved Bitcoin in one way or another.

 Ethereum, for example, improved the use of blockchain by providing a platform where DApps can be built and maintained.
 It gave rise to other altcoins that are ERC20 compliant.
 Binance, EOS, and TRON are a just few examples of ERC20 standard altcoins.
 At the time of writing, there are more than 88,000 ERC20 crypto coins.
 However, only a few of them are useful in the real world and have gained a lot of market according to CoinMarketCap.

-Different economic-model and distribution method
+Different economic model and distribution methods

 Bitcoin blockchain is powered by Proof-of-Work(PoW) consensus algorithm.
 This resulted into a blockchain completely dependent on computation power.
 Initially, the computation power to mine a block was not much.
 But, with time, it grew exponentially, due to its rise in popularity